 I’m genuinely starting to think that confetti should be made edible because the number of times I’ve seen some fly into Bride and Grooms mouths.
 Think of it as a pre-wedding breakfast snack?!

 When it comes to confetti it is really important that you check with your venue/church what rules they have when it comes to if/where it can be thrown.
-It is also important to note that most places only allow bio-degradable confetti so they aren’t still finding tiny pieces in years to come.
+It is also important to note that most locations only allow bio-degradable confetti so they aren’t still finding tiny pieces of plastic in years to come.

 If where you are getting married doesn’t allow confetti, bubbles are a brilliant alternative as they leave no mess and looks fun in photos, that is if the wind doesn’t blow them the wrong way!